-I am a freelance journalist who writes mainly, but not exclusively, about Jewish arts and culture.
-I am a film critic for The Jewish Chronicle and a regular contributor to The Times of Israel and the Forward newspapers.
-My work has appeared in the TLS, The Guardian, the TES magazine and The Jerusalem Post.
+I am a freelance journalist who writes mainly about Jewish arts and culture.
+I contribute to The Times, The Guardian, The Times of Israel and The Jewish Chronicle.
+My work has also appeared in the TLS, the Forward and other publications.

 I have an MA in World Cinema from Birkbeck, University of London (2012-2014) where I specialised in Israeli film.
 I blogged about being a mature student – The Accidental Student – for The Huffington Post UK.